catkin/catkin_tools/docs/verbs/catkin_build.rst

 Building With Warnings
 ^^^^^^^^^^^^^^^^^^^^^^

-It can sometimes be useful to compile with strict warnings enabled across your whole catkin workspace.
-To achieve this, use a command like:
+It can sometimes be useful to compile with additional warnings enabled across your whole catkin workspace.
+To achieve this, use a command similar to this:

 .. code-block:: bash

-    $ catkin build -v --cmake-args -DEXTRA_C_FLAGS="-Wall -g -W -Wno-unused-parameter"
+    $ catkin build -v --cmake-args -DCMAKE_C_FLAGS="-Wall -W -Wno-unused-parameter"

+This command passes the ``-DCMAKE_C_FLAGS=...`` arugment to all invocations of ``cmake``.

 Debugging Build Errors
 ^^^^^^^^^^^^^^^^^^^^^^